 A new Apple Watch App Store

 There’s also a new Noise app for the Apple Watch, which is aimed at helping users preserve their hearing.
-The app uses the microphone to detect ambient noise levels, and can warn users if the noise level is at a point where it could damage hearing.
-As Apple was quick to point out, the app doesn’t record or save any audio — ensuring that privacy as maintained.
+The app uses the microphone to detect ambient noise levels and can warn users if the noise level is at a point where it could damage hearing.
+As Apple was quick to point out, the app doesn’t record or save any audio — ensuring that privacy is maintained.

-Another long-requested feature is the new Cycle Tracking ability, which allows women to track their monthly cycle and even alert users when their period is likely to begin soon.
+Another long-requested feature is the new Cycle Tracking ability, which allows women to track their menstrual cycle and even alert users when their period is likely to begin soon.
 Cycle Tracking allows women to log activity, like the beginning of their period, and how heavy their flow is.
 The data is also viewable in the Apple Health app.

-New watch faces
+New watch faces and complications

 Apple is also bringing a few new watch faces to the Apple Watch, including some that are more basic and beautiful, and others that are more functional and packed with features.

-- How to track your sleep with an Apple Watch
+- How to track your period with Cycle Tracker on the Apple Watch

 - Apple Watch Series 5 review: A smartwatch close to perfection